 Since 2016, the Group has continued to capitalize on the opportunities that ensure that Kenya is positioned as the hub for financial services in the region.
 Efforts to achieve this are fueled by offering differentiated, high quality offerings driven by segmentation and cross-selling initiatives and responsiveness to the needs of the customers across the different segments.

-Equity becomes the 1st bank in Eastern and Central Africa to achieve this milestone paving...
+Becomes the first bank in Eastern and Central Africa to achieve the trillion-shilling balance sheet...
 Read more